OwenSkilton/FindMyError/Error_Search/README.md

 * Api search for other sights?????
 (GeekforGeek, redhat etc)

-* Google custom search engine for documentation (add documentation sites + edit results page to render different results based on results structure)

-    * Edit ResultsDocumentationIndex so the next search is only performed on the load more button

 * Search area on results page extra search params???

 * Add to languages and frameworks to include more options